-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

-SRO is a service delivery option that empowers the member to manage most day-to-day activities.
+The Service Responsibility Option (SRO) is a service delivery option that empowers the member or legally authorized representative (LAR) to manage most day-to-day activities.
 This includes supervision of the employee providing personal assistance services and respite services.

-The member decides how services are provided.
+The member or LAR decides how services are provided.
 SRO leaves the business details to the member's managed care organization's contracted provider.
 The rules for the SRO are found in Texas Administrative Code, Title 40, Chapter 43.

 See Appendix XVII, It's Your Choice: Deciding How to Manage Your Personal Assistance Services, for a comparison of all available service delivery option features.